How to launch the Nav2 stack

 • a map: This map is used to construct the static layer of the cost map.
 We can build and save a map with slam_toolbox package.
 Note that slam_toolbox support different map format but nav2 uses the yaml file.

 • a nav2 parameter file: This is the configuration file of the nav2 stack.
 It might be overwhelming to create a configuration file from scratch as it contains many parameters.
-Instead, we can use in the navigation2 package as the blueprint.
+Instead, we can use this file in the navigation2 package as the blueprint.

 Param Name